Dementia

 No treatments currently exist to stop dementia from progressing, although some may help manage symptoms.
 Some studies suggest that certain drugs may help manage certain symptoms and associated behavioral issues.

 In addition, people living with dementia often receive rehabilitation services including physical therapy, occupational therapy, and speech-language therapy.
-The goal of these therapies is to maximize quality of life and communication success and maintain skills using a combination of compensatory and impairment-based approaches.
+These therapies aim to maximize quality of life and communication success and maintain skills using a combination of compensatory and impairment-based approaches.

 One promising scientific study looked at brain rehabilitation therapy sessions with an elderly resident with moderate dementia who resided in a special care memory unit.
 This individual used Constant Therapy on an iPad to target cognitive-communicative issues.
 The clinician reported that the resident achieved a higher degree of functional recovery and superior quality of life than would have been possible with more traditional therapeutic approaches alone.